simplefoc/Arduino-FOC/README.md

 }
 ```

-To explore better the encoder algorithm we provide an example `encoder_example.ino`.
+To explore better the encoder algorithm an example is provided `encoder_example.ino`.

 ## Motor setup
 To intialise the motor you need to input the `pwm` pins, number of `pole pairs` and optionally driver `enable` pin.